microsoft/vscode-docs/docs/remote/troubleshooting.md

 To set up SSH key based authentication for your remote host:

-1. Check to see if you already have an ssh key.
+1. Check to see if you already have an SSH key.
 The public key is typically located at `~/.ssh/id_rsa.pub` on macOS / Linux, and at `%USERPROFILE%\.ssh\id_rsa.pub` on Windows.

     If you do not have a key, run the following command in a terminal / command prompt to generate a SSH key pair: